Cambridge University

 CSCA Summer School 2024

-The Centre for the Study of Classical Architecture is pleased to offer its second annual Summer School, which provides an unparalleled formation in the history and practice of traditional architecture in one five-week course.
+The Centre for the Study of Classical Architecture is pleased to offer its third annual Summer School, which provides an unparalleled formation in the history and practice of traditional architecture in one five-week course.
 This year’s course begins in Engelsberg, Sweden and moves, in the second week, to Cambridge, UK.
-The first week is at the idyllic Engelsberg Ironworks, a UNESCO World Heritage Site outside Stockholm, Sweden.
+The first week is spent at the idyllic Engelsberg Ironworks, a UNESCO World Heritage Site outside Stockholm, Sweden.
 Students reside in the historic buildings on site and enjoy quiet, verdant surroundings as they hone their drawing skills.
-During this first week, students are introduced to classical history and theory in on-site lectures and learn the techniques and methods of sketching, measured drawing, hand draughtsmanship, and watercolouring in an immersive studio environment.
+During this first week, students are introduced to classical history and theory in on-site lectures and learn the techniques and methods of sketching, measured drawing, hand draughtsmanship, and watercolour rendering in an immersive studio environment.
 Artists and architects lead foundational workshops, helping students form their hands in traditional drawing practices.
 This week is designed to prepare students at any level of drawing experience for the main studio project.
+Visits to the historic cities of Uppsala and Stockholm serve as important introductions to the variety of Swedish classical ideas expressed by major university, ecclesiastic, and civic buildings.

 The following four weeks are spent at the University of Cambridge and are based between Downing College and the Faculty of Architecture and History of Art.
 In Cambridge, prominent historians deliver seminars focused on British architecture of the seventeenth through twentieth centuries.
-These seminars are supplemented with exciting weekly study day trips to London, Oxford, and the countryside.
-Students are given special access to significant buildings, historical libraries, drawing collections, and museum collections, such as the Sir John Soane’s Museum.
+These seminars are supplemented with exciting weekly study day trips to London and historic houses of major historic significance.
+Students are given special access to important buildings, including St Paul’s Cathedral, in addition to historical libraries, drawing collections, and museum collections.

 In studio, leading practising architects teach traditional design and urbanism principles through hands-on studio instruction.
 Students embark on a studio project to prepare a theoretical design to fit new buildings into Cambridge’s historic urban fabric, encouraging students to think about sustainable growth.
 This part of the Summer Programme is overseen by talented and dedicated studio tutors and Britain’s foremost practitioners of classical and traditional architectural design to mentor students’ progress as informed practitioners.